 "Andrew and all of his instructors were incredible.
 They are extremely hardworking, knowledgeable, and kind, and each put in a significant amount of effort to help each involved student understand, learn, and therefore grow.
 I was very impressed with the research that has gone into creating and maintaining this course and I highly recommend it to anyone willing to put in the effort.
 I end this course feeling inspired, more knowledgeable, and ready to take on the principles I learned about.
 I'm genuinely grateful, thank you!"

 Andrew Millison has been studying, designing, building, and teaching about Permaculture systems since 1996 and is an instructor in the Department of Horticulture at Oregon State University.
 He instructs Advanced Permaculture Courses in Teaching, and has guest instructed for many Permaculture courses throughout the Western US.

-Devon Bonady specializes in permaculture designs in the Pacific Northwest and the Northeast United States.
-She specializes in plant propagation; landscape design with edible, medicinal and native plants; perennial vegetables and fruiting shrubs; four seasons vegetable gardening; and historical and contemporary Northwest ethnobotany.
+Devon Bonady has been practicing and teaching permaculture for 20 years.
+She has worked in the Pacific Northwest and, most recently, in the Northeast US.
+She specializes in plant propagation, edible landscape design, perennial vegetables, fruiting shrubs, and historical and contemporary Northwest ethnobotany.